godotengine/godot-docs/getting_started/scripting/gdscript/static_typing.rst

 -----------------------------

 With typed GDScript, Godot can detect even more errors as you write code!
-It gives you and your teammates more information as you’re working, as the arguments’ types show up when you call a method.
+It gives you and your teammates more information as you're working, as the arguments' types show up when you call a method.

-Imagine you’re programming an inventory system.
+Imagine you're programming an inventory system.
 You code an ``Item`` node, then an ``Inventory``.
 To add items to the inventory, the people who work with your code should always pass an ``Item`` to the ``Inventory.add`` method.
 With types, you can enforce this: